jesslin02/todoapp/README.md

 * using the design tools in android studio for the first time (still don't really know how it works)
 * confusion about how the recycler view, adapter, and view holder interact with each other

+Action Items:
+* review the walkthrough videos
+* explore the additional materials that introduce android development more thoroughly

 ## License

     Copyright 2021 Jessica Lin